ideshpa2/StuDiscussion/README.md

 ### 2. `DeleteAnswerQuestionTestPage`
 **Purpose**: Tests the lifecycle of inserting and then deleting a question and its associated answer.
-**Key Actions**: Registers a user, adds question and answer, deletes both, ensures successful cleanup.
+**Key Actions**: Registers a user, adds question and answer, deletes both, and ensures successful cleanup.

 ### 3. `UpdateAnswerQuestionTestPage`
 **Purpose**: Verifies that questions and answers can be updated in the database.
-**Key Actions**: Inserts a test question and answer, updates both, confirms updated content.
+**Key Actions**: Inserts a test question and answer, updates both, and confirms updated content.

 ### 4. `ReadAnswerQuestionTestPage`
 **Purpose**: Confirms that questions and answers are correctly retrieved by ID.